Chemotherapy and Your Head, Neck

 What oral and dental side effects are associated with chemotherapy?

 When should you schedule your dental visit?

-What will happen at the first dental visit with Dr. Levi?
+What will happen at the first visit with Dr. Levi?

-Dr. Levi will perform a comprehensive examination and evaluate your mouth.
+Dr. Levi will perform a comprehensive head and neck evaluation.
 She will review with you any necessary procedures that may need to be performed prior to undergoing chemotherapy.
-She will speak with your oncologist about your cancer therapy schedule and treatment plan to discuss your oral needs as well as the ideal deal time to perform any necessary treatment.
-If you are currently undergoing chemotherapy, Dr. Levi will speak with your oncology team about your oral conditions and discuss the ideal time to perform any oral care that you may need.
-Additionally, she will show you how to prevent developing chemotherapy related oral side effects.
+She will speak with your oncologist about your cancer therapy schedule and treatment plan as well as the ideal deal time to perform any necessary treatment.
+Additionally, she will show you methods to reduce your risk for developing chemotherapy-related head and neck side effects.